Skip to main content

 $ go install sigs.k8s.io/[email protected] && time kind create cluster

-kind - Kubernetes in Docker, is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+kind - Kubernetes in Docker, is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI, as well as proof-of-concept before upgrade current running cluster in production.

 Features